Skip to main content

 Brightspace Accessibility

-Include alt text for all pictures, tables, graphs, charts and graphics.
+• Alt text: Include alt text for all non-decorative pictures, tables, graphs, charts and graphics.
 Alt text is a description of images or other objects that have a visual component.
-Screen reading software reads alt text out loud.
-If the picture or graphic is only used for decoration, check the box “This image is decorative” in the alt text options.
-This will allow screen reading software to disregard it.
+Screen reading software reads alt text out loud for the user.
+How to include alt text to images in Brightspace.

 Contact Us